fleetdm/fleet/docs/2-Deployment/3-Adding-hosts.md

 ## Kolide osquery Launcher

-Kolide has provide compiled releases of their launcher for all supported platforms.
+Kolide provides compiled releases of their launcher for all supported platforms.
 Those can be found [here](https://github.com/kolide/launcher/releases), or if you’d like to compile from source, the instructions are [here](https://github.com/kolide/launcher/blob/master/docs/launcher.md#building-the-code).

 ### Connecting a single Launcher to Fleet